 It’s a damned interesting story, but the show’s conclusion – that Doyle was Holmes – is kind of silly.

 Did Doyle have things in common with Holmes?
 Absolutely.
 But there were other aspects to Doyle as well.
-Take the Cottingley Fairies case, for example, and tell me Holmes wouldn't have just laughed at the whole thing.
-I don't pick that one incident lightly – Holmes was an ultra-rationalist materialist and Doyle was a sentimental spiritualist.
-Holmes was the sort of person who would be able to take an episode of In Search Of… to pieces with barely a thought, while I suspect that Doyle would watch and wonder 'what if?'
+Take the Cottingley Fairies case, for example, and tell me Holmes wouldn’t have just laughed at the whole thing.
+I don’t pick that one incident lightly – Holmes was a rationalist materialist and Doyle was a sentimental spiritualist.
+Holmes was the sort of person who would be able to take an episode of In Search Of… to pieces with barely a thought, while I suspect that Doyle would watch and wonder ‘what if?’